talha746/Flappy-Duck/README.md

 ###### Version 1.2
 -Changed the gravity force, mass of duck, as well as tap force to create a more balanced and fluid game.
 Duck movement now feels much better.

+NOTE: the iOS build folder does not contain the actual build files, I had to remove them since they were too large.
+(This goes for all versions)
+You can create the build by going to: File -> Build Settings -> Build (Make sure iOS is selected) Also make sure that the Scene Controller script is enabled before you do this.

+### To Do
+-Add sound sound effects (when tapping on the screen to move duck, when duck scores a point, and when duck dies)

+-Add more UI elements

+-Can also try for a samsung TV build